Moscow Mathematical Papyrus: Problem 10

 The formula calculates for the area of a hemisphere, where the scribe of the Moscow Papyrus used $\frac{256}{81} \approx 3.16049$ to approximate π.

 Problem 14: Volume of frustum of square pyramid

-The fourteenth problem of the Moscow Mathematical calculates the volume of a frustum.
+The 14th problem of the Moscow Mathematical calculates the volume of a frustum.

 Problem 14 states that a pyramid has been truncated in such a way that the top area is a square of length 2 units, the bottom a square of length 4 units, and the height 6 units, as shown.
 The volume is found to be 56 cubic units, which is correct.